 As a developer, when should you reach for an interface?
 What alternatives do you have?

 However, while Interfaces are in beta, there are a couple surprising feature limitations you should be aware of right from the start:

 - Creating and deleting records is oddly limited.
 Yes, you can create and delete records from the grid element - but this is no different than working in the base itself.
 There are no "form" elements to help you build a smooth UI for creating records in an interface.
 Instead, an interface is really about working with already existing records.

 - There are no button elements or easy mechanisms for triggering logic / scripts.
 Yes, if there is a button field in the underlying base, you can present that button - but you can't create buttons or trigger scripts right in the interface without cluttering up the base.

-Even with these limitation in mind, an interface can make your base more accessible and usable when the raw table or views just aren't ideal.
+Even with these limitations in mind, an interface can make your base more accessible and usable when the raw table or views just aren't ideal.
 An Airtable interface should be your tool of choice when:

-- You want to filter or curate the data from across your base into a "single view" for a specific user or use-case.
+- You want to filter or curate the data from across your base into a "single view" for a specific user or use case.

 - All the users have Airtable accounts.
 You can't share interfaces outside your workspace.

 - You don't need a lot of logic, scripts, or automation to make the workflow great.
 It's completely no-code and very usable for non-technical users.